voehl12/xilikelihood/docs/index.md

 # xilikelihood Documentation

-Welcome to the documentation for **xilikelihood**, a Python package for two-point correlation function likelihoods in cosmic shear surveys.
+Welcome to the documentation for **xilikelihood**, a Python package for computing two-point correlation function likelihoods on masked spin-2 Gaussian random fields.
+The primary and currently implemented application are cosmic shear correlation function datavectors.

 ```{toctree}
 :maxdepth: 2